-It was during this last phase of János Zsigmond's reign when in January 1568 in the historical church building of Torda, the Transylvanian Diet voted for the first time in world history that - as it entered later in common knowledge - nobody should be harmed or persecuted because of his/her religion or confession.
-The edict was analysed on numerous occasions, and in accordance with the motto I borrowed from Prof. Hurtado, depending on the analysts' viewpoint, among these interpretations one indeed may find at least two extremes: some would go as far as to venerate the wording of the edict itself as a completely liberal attitude concerning the freedom of individual conscience, thus prefiguring the spirit of the Enlightenment, whilst others even went to say that the entire edict was a farce, since the freedom of religion and the spirit of tolerance did not become established in Transylvania (at least not according to modern liberal standards and expectations).
+It was during this last phase of János Zsigmond's reign when in 1568 in the historical church building of Torda, the Transylvanian Diet voted for the first time in world history that - as it entered later in common knowledge - nobody should be harmed or persecuted for his/her religion or confession.
+The edict was analysed on numerous occasions, and in accordance with the motto I borrowed from Prof. Hurtado, depending on the analysts' viewpoint, among these interpretations one indeed may find at least two extremes: some would go as far as to venerate the wording of the edict itself as a completely liberal attitude towards the freedom of individual conscience, thus prefiguring the spirit of the Enlightenment, whilst others even went to say that the entire edict was a farce, since the freedom of religion and the spirit of tolerance did not become established in Transylvania.
 I shall refrain myself here from providing typical examples for either approach.
 Indeed, history is what we say about what happened - and not necessarily an impartial presentation of the facts, which, again, are often conditioned by the sources of information we possess about them from a certain period.

-In spite of the delicate nature of the dispute as well as the fact that I am a Transylvanian Hungarian Reformed minister (which obviously determines me to be proud of this edict) I shall try to analyse not only the wording of this decree, but also to provide a short historical outlook upon the country as well as the continent in which this law was passed in 1568.
+Despite the delicate nature of the dispute as well as the fact that I am a Transylvanian Hungarian Reformed minister (which obviously determines me to be proud of this edict) I shall try to analyse not only the wording of this decree, but also to provide a short historical outlook upon the country as well as the continent in which this law was passed in 1568.
 It may not be the greatest and most eloquent example of a liberal tolerance which developed in Europe a few centuries later (because it is not), yet given the historical circumstances both within and outside the Transylvanian borders, it was a remarkable achievement, worthy of our attention today.

-Probably the best way to begin with is quoting the text itself.
+First, let us quote the text itself.
 The English translation of this passage already presents us with a series of problems.
-One could translate the text in order for it to sound 'well' in the ears of native speakers (thus perhaps risking to misinterpret the original), or rather cling to its wording as closely as possible and sacrifice some of the eloquence for the sake of accuracy.
+One could translate the text in order for it to sound 'well' in the ears of native speakers (thus perhaps misinterpreting the original), or rather cling to its wording as closely as possible and sacrifice some of the eloquence for the sake of accuracy.
 Since my purpose is to have a faithful representation and an equitable appraisal of this edict, I have chosen to follow the latter option and to include explanatory remarks in square brackets whenever I thought it was necessary.
-Therefore, the text of the edict in my translation says,
+Therefore, the text of the edict in my translation says: